gal-actic/gal-actic/README.md

 - 👋 Hi, I’m known as Vaishnavi Singh in common but known as @gal-actic here
 - 👀 I’m interested in ML
-- 🌱 I’m currently learning JS, React and Intro to ML
+- 🌱 I’m currently learning JS, React and Adv Topics in ML
 - 💞️ I’m looking to collaborate on making websites
 - 📫 Reach me home.iitk.ac.in/~vaishnavis21